virgesmith/pybind11-examples/README.md

 - [X] `__init_subclass__` - using it to register subclasses
 - [X] decorators, simple and parameterised
 - [X] a context manager
-- [X] some prime number stuff, for performance comparison aginst an equivalent rust implementation.
+- [X] some prime number stuff, for performance comparison aginst equivalent python and rust implementations.
 - [X] polymorphism across C++ and python (subclassing C++ classes in python, calling python overrides through a C++ interface)
 - [X] dynamic immutable values wrapped in a `Constants` singleton
 - [X] C and C++ enumerations
-- [X] vectorised functions with a performance comparison
+- [X] vectorised functions with a performance comparison against python and vectorised numpy
-- [ ] type annotations for C++ implementations
+- [X] type annotations for C++ implementations

 Most of the code originated in [this](http://github.com/virgesmith/poetry-pybind11-integration) project which was originally intended to demonstate how to make pybind11 work with poetry.
 The project evolved and became more about:
 - how to implement certain python constructs in C++